elminster/elminster.github.io/hardware.md

 ## _**Accessories and Miscellaneous**_

-This section covers acessories, miscellaneous or quality of life improvements that dont fit in other categories.
+This section covers acessories, miscellaneous or quality of life improvements that don't fit in other categories.

 | Product | Description | Designers | Active |  Category | Built | License | Org_Type | URLs |
 |---------|-------------|-----------|--------|----------|-------|---------|----------|------|